-- I received a chargeback for an in-app payment through Stripe
+- I received a chargeback for a Jane Payments Transaction

 - General FAQs

-- Your client’s card provider then reaches out to your payment processor, such as Square or Stripe, who contacts you, the clinic.
+- Your client’s card provider then reaches out to your payments provider, who contacts you, the clinic.

-- Your payment processor helps you submit a formal response to the chargeback, including receipts, communication, or any other documents to prove that it was a valid transaction.
+- Your payments provider helps you submit a formal response to the chargeback, including receipts, communication, or any other documents to prove that it was a valid transaction.

 - Your client’s card provider then reviews this response, in conjunction with the client’s reasoning for the payment dispute.
 This step can take 2-3 months!

-If you’ve received a chargeback for an in-app Jane Payment processed through Stripe, the Jane Team will send you an email with the details, and a suggested course of action.
+If you’ve received a chargeback for a Jane Payments transaction, the Jane Team will send you an email with the details, and a suggested course of action.
 We’ll then submit any documentation, which will vary depending on the circumstances of the chargeback, directly to your client’s bank or card provider.

 Nope!
 Chargebacks are already a challenge.
 We don’t want to charge you a fee and make it worse.
-We don’t currently charge any fees for chargebacks for in-app payments through Stripe, nor in-person payments on Square Terminal.
+We don’t currently charge any fees for chargebacks through Jane Payments.